OUR ARTICLES

 Meet Dr Vanisi Prescott GP and TikTok sensation

-Dr Vanisi Prescott has always wanted to be a voice for her family and her community, and now, she’s a GP and TikTok sensation with a following of over 75k fans.
+Dr Vanisi Prescott has always wanted to be a voice for her family and her community.
+Now, she’s a GP and TikTok sensation with a following of over 98k fans on TikTok and over 9k on Instagram.

-Born in Tokomololo, Tonga, Vanisi moved to New Zealand with her mother at the age of one and was raised in Auckland where she completed all her schooling and is now married with three beautiful children.
+Born in Tokomololo, Tonga, Vanisi moved to New Zealand with her mother at the age of one and was raised in Auckland.
+There, she completed all her schooling and is now married with three beautiful children.

-It was this work ethic and perseverance that motivated Vanisi "she is my inspiration and the reason I am who I am today" and now she is working as a GP in Auckland.
+It was this work ethic and perseverance that motivated Vanisi.
+"She is my inspiration and the reason I am who I am today," she said, “Now, she is a GP in Auckland.”

 "What also inspired me to pursue this career path was the need for more Pacific clinicians to help our people and to be a voice for my family and our community. "

-We caught up with Vanisi to get her advice on mental health and wellbeing, find out more about her brush with burnout, and get advice for other doctors looking to grow a TikTok following.
+We caught up with Vanisi to get her mental health and wellbeing advice, find out more about her brush with burnout, and get advice for other doctors looking to grow a TikTok following.

-Have you ever experienced burnout, if yes, can you tell me a bit about it and how you got through it?
+Have you ever experienced burnout?
+If so, can you tell me about it and how you got through it?

-Yes, I have and it is not a good place to be.
+Yes, I have, but it is not a good place to be.

 My first year in the GP program would’ve been the toughest year I have ever experienced.
-I worked full-time, studied full-time, and had my family and other commitments.
-At the time I thought I was fine, able to cope, but it wasn’t until the end of the year when other personal issues happened which then hit me.
+I worked, studied, and had family and other commitments.
+At the time, I thought I was fine, and able to cope, but it wasn’t until the end of the year when other personal issues happened, which then hit me.
 I realised at that point I was overdoing it and needed to take a break.
-I am the main breadwinner in our family and being self employed didn’t help because it meant I couldn’t take time off otherwise I wouldn’t get paid.
-It became so bad, I got to the point where I was no longer myself anymore, I had no motivation to go into work and I dreaded working.
-I had self–doubt and lack of confidence and this really started to impact on my mental health and my interactions with my patients.
+I am the main breadwinner in our family, and being self-employed didn’t help because it meant I couldn’t take time off; otherwise, I wouldn’t get paid.
+It became so bad that I got to the point where I was no longer myself.
+I had no motivation to go to work, and I dreaded working.
+I had self–doubt and a lack of confidence, and this started to impact my mental health and my interactions with my patients.

 When it got this far I knew I needed help, being a Christian I had my minister/mentor guide me and pray for me.
 I also made contact with a counsellor and was taught some coping strategies.
 I made contact with the GP College and also discussed this with my supervisor and employer.
 I also took time off.
 Following that year, I decreased my hours and took my breaks in between patients.